 This Company Announcement contains forward looking statements.
 The words "believe", "expect", "anticipate", "intend" and "plan" and similar expressions identify forward looking statements.
 Actual results or performance may differ materially from any future results or performance expressed or implied by such statements.
 The important factors that could cause our actual results or performance to differ materially include, among others, risks associated with pre-clinical and clinical development of products, uncertainties related to the outcome and conduct of clinical trials including unforeseen safety issues, uncertainties related to product manufacturing, the lack of market acceptance of our products, our inability to manage growth, the competitive environment in relation to our business area and markets, our inability to attract and retain suitably qualified personnel, the unenforceability or lack of protection of our patents and proprietary rights, our relationships with affiliated entities, changes and developments in technology which may render our products obsolete, and other factors.
 For a further discussion of these risks, please refer to the risk management sections in Genmab's most recent financial reports, which are available on www.genmab.com.
-Genmab does not undertake any obligation to update or revise forward looking statements in this Company Announcement nor to confirm such statements in relation to actual results. unless required by law.
+Genmab does not undertake any obligation to update or revise forward looking statements in this Company Announcement nor to confirm such statements to reflect subsequent events or circumstances after the date made or in relation to actual results, unless required by law.

-Genmab A/S and its subsidiaries own the following trademarks: Genmab[®]; the Y-shaped Genmab logo[®]; Genmab in combination with the Y-shaped Genmab logoTM; the DuoBody logo[®]; the HexaBody logoTM; HuMax[®]; HuMax-CD20[®]; DuoBody[®]; HexaBody[®] and UniBody[®].
-Arzerra[®] is a trademark of Novartis AG or its affiliates.
-DARZALEX[®] is a trademark of Janssen Biotech, Inc.
+Genmab A/S and its subsidiaries own the following trademarks: Genmab®; the Y-shaped Genmab logo®; Genmab in combination with the Y-shaped Genmab logoTM; the DuoBody logo®; the HexaBody logoTM; HuMax®; HuMax-CD20®; DuoBody®; HexaBody® and UniBody®.
+Arzerra® is a trademark of Novartis AG or its affiliates.
+DARZALEX® is a trademark of Janssen Biotech, Inc.